lemoniris/todo-for-mskcc-bioinformatics-software-engineer-iv-posting/README.md

 - [ ] put some more bioinfo python code on github

 work in person??!! what ... i wanted to be remote lol

+commuting = 45 mins in the bus + 20 mins port auth -> 60th st, so i have to leave at 7 am every morning which is fineeee, i can do it 3x a week but not 5x a week but lets see